 Problem STATEMENT.

 With the rapid development of technology in the 21st century, voice recognition technology has been iterated and updated to reach a state of usability in noisy environmental scenarios.
 Since the rise of deep learning technologies, the technical shortcomings of voice recognition in terms of accuracy and speed have been reduced and industry acceptance of voice recognition has increased.
-However, with the rapid development of the technology, the hidden 'privacy' protections have been exposed to society and have attracted significant ethical and legal attention.
+However, with the rapid development of the technology, the hidden privacy concerns have been exposed to society and have attracted significant ethical and legal attention.

-In particular, in environmental sound recognition technology, which was originally used to study various sounds in ecological environments over time, for the public good.
-People tend to ignore the importance of their privacy when they are in an external environment.
-The definition of privacy is that it represents a type of personal information that is not wanted to be known by others, including not being known in a particular form.
-So, in a sense, the detrimental consequences of privacy being known to others will inevitably arise in the context of the ambient sound recognition technology currently being developed.
+In particular, environmental sound recognition technology is generally focused on non-human sources of noise (such as industrial or environmental noise).
+As a result, the privacy impacts of environmental sound recognition technology have not been well explored.
+People tend to ignore the importance of their privacy when they are in an external environment, or may not be aware that they are under surveillance.
+So, in a sense, the detrimental consequences of private information being known to others will inevitably arise in the context of the ambient sound recognition technology currently being developed.

 Background & context

-Environmental sound identification: Environmental voice recognition is a cutting-edge technology that integrates multidisciplinary knowledge, covering basic and cutting-edge disciplines such as mathematics and statistics, acoustics and linguistics, computers and artificial intelligence, and is a key link to classify audio in the technology of human-computer and natural interaction.
-Recognition targeting the sounds of the human surroundings.
-A monitor unit is installed in a particular environment, where it records and analyses detailed sound levels.
+Environmental sound recognition (ESR): Environmental sound identification is a cutting-edge technology that integrates multidisciplinary knowledge, covering basic and cutting-edge disciplines such as mathematics and statistics, acoustics and linguistics, computers and artificial intelligence, and is a key link to classify audio in the technology of human-computer and natural interaction.
+A monitor unit is installed in a particular environment, where it records and analyses detailed sound levels, and typically then analyses the source of the sound.

-Industrial applications: They can measure noise pollution, track vehicle movement or motor vehicle sounds.
+Industrial applications: ESR monitors can measure noise pollution, track vehicle movement or motor vehicle sounds.
 They can also monitor different scenarios, such as street scenes, indoor scenes and car scenes.
-The main purpose of Industrial sound event detection is to detect the presence of a target sound event within a continuous audio stream, e.g., to detect anomalous sounds from faulty equipment or sounds from an accident scene.
+The main purpose of industrial sound event detection is to detect the presence of a target sound event within a continuous audio stream, e.g., to detect anomalous sounds from faulty equipment or sounds from an accident scene.